 You're worried because your symptoms keep getting worse despite all of your efforts to treat it.
 Or perhaps you're developing other health issues that may be associated with your IBS.

 Ignoring your IBS for long periods of time can lead to other health problems like persistent joint and muscle pain, autoimmune diseases, chronic fatigue, and depression and anxiety disorders to name a few.

 When you understand the underlying cause(s) of your IBS symptoms you can treat it more effectively and get your life back.
 Underlying causes can be food intolerances, gut infections, overgrowth of bacteria in the small intestine, an imbalance of good and bad bacteria in the gut.
 Sometimes the nerve supply from the brain and spine to the smooth muscles in your gut isn’t working properly.
 Sometimes the valve between your small and large intestine doesn’t open or close correctly.

-There are many causes of IBS you just have dig deeper to find the underlying cause.
-When you find it, there are many natural ways to treat your IBS symptoms that are safer and more effective than drugs.
+There are many causes of IBS.
+You just have dig deeper to find the underlying cause.
+When you find it, there are many natural ways to treat your IBS symptoms that are safe and effective.
 Treating the underlying cause of your IBS naturally will help get you well and keep you well.

 The gut wrenching stomach pain, bloating, and constipation and/or diarrhea you are experiencing can have many underlying causes.
 Regardless, you have been labelled by medical doctors as having Irritable Bowel Syndrome or IBS.
 IBS has a diverse group of underlying causes from gluten intolerance, SIBO, leaky gut syndrome, gut infections, mold and heavy metal toxicity, brain dysfunction, immune dysfunction, and a disrupted gut microbiome.
 In this article, we will discuss what your gut microbiome … [Read more...]